lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/README.md

 ## 06-ecmascript6-hello-promises
 Illustrates the most basic example of promises in Node.

-## 07-ecmascript6-promise-chaining
+## 07-ecmascript6-promise-chaining-simple
-Illustrates how to do a *waterfall* sequence of Promise calls.
+Illustrates how to do a simple *waterfall* sequence of Promise calls.

+## 08-ecmascript6-promise-chaining-complex
+Illustrates how to do a more complex sequence of Promise calls.

-## 08-ecmascript6-promise-parallel
+## 09-ecmascript6-promise-parallel
 Illustrates how to do a *parallel* sequence of Promise calls using `Promise.all` and `Promise.race`.

-## 11-ecmascript6-template-strings
+## 10-ecmascript6-template-strings
 Illustrates how to use *ES6 template strings* to insert values in strings without using concatenation.

-## 12-ecmascript6-arrow-functions
+## 11-ecmascript6-arrow-functions
 Illustrates how to use *ES6 arrow functions* to simplify the syntax of functions taking functions as parameters.

+## 12-ecmascript6-property-value-shorthands
+Illustrates how to use *ES6 property value shorthands* to simplify the assignments of properties to objects when the variables holding those objects already have the desired name.

+## 13-ecmascript6-computed-properties
+Illustrates how to use *ES6 computed properties* to define object properties that don't have a fixed value until runtime.

+## 14-ecmascript6-computed-properties
+Illustrates how to use *ES6 computed properties* to define object properties that don't have a fixed value until runtime.